 - Viral / post-viral arthritis – Parvovirus B19, rubella, hepatitis C virus, hepatitis B virus, or HIV.

 - Transient synovitis – Usually follows viral upper respiratory tract infection; occurs in boys ages 3-10 and manifests with sudden-onset hip pain and limp.
 Children usually appear well and lack high fevers.

 - Immunoglobulin A vasculitis (formerly Henoch-Schönlein purpura) – Palpable purpura in dependent areas, abdominal pain, renal disease.

-- Kawasaki disease – Young children, 2 years of age, with conjunctivitis, cervical lymphadenopathy, erythema of the lips and oral mucosa, extremity changes, rash.
+- Kawasaki disease – Young children, aged 2 years, with conjunctivitis, cervical lymphadenopathy, erythema of the lips and oral mucosa, extremity changes, rash.